-However, MGM Grand Detroit reopened its poker room at noon on Friday, Jan.
+However, MGM Grand Detroit reopened its poker room on Jan.
 15. The room is open 24 hours a day, seven days a week with up to five tables spaced apart, according to an emailed announcement.
 Each table will have a maximum of eight players with plexiglass dividing each player and the dealer.
 Odawa Casino in Petoskey reopened its poker room on Jan.
 15 as well.

 Island Resort Casino in Harris announced it is reopening the poker room on Feb.
 26.

 FireKeepers Casino reopened its poker room on May 1.

 So which Michigan poker rooms are open right now?
 The following is a breakdown by the facility: